How to remove background noise from a video on a Mac

 Save

-The cleaned clip lands beside your original — watermark-free, with the video never re-rendered.
+The cleaned clip lands beside your original — with the video never re-rendered.

 Great for constant noise — gentle on voices